“Of Albertans that do know the signs and symptoms of mental illness, 75% do not seek services due to stigma and discrimination.” – Calgaryselfhelp.com

 We offer services with no waitlist and no session limit.
 Rates are discussed on a case-by-case basis to meet an individual’s unique circumstances.

-The Serenity Now foundation provides counselling through provisional psychologists, counselling interns, and practicum students.
-All students, interns and provisional psychologists are supervised by an experienced fully registered psychologist.
+The Serenity Now Foundation provides counselling through provisional psychologists.
+All psychologists are supervised by an experienced fully registered psychologist.
 Current supervision is overseen by Jennifer Mitchell.

 This model allows the Serenity Now foundation to offer services based on individual need, income, and presenting concern.
 This ensures individuals receive continued, professional, and reliable services at a rate that matches their individual circumstances.